Updated December 27, 2017.

-2017 Official Showcase artists will receive an editable border crossing letter via email in November 2016.
+2018 Official Showcase artists will received an editable border crossing letter via email in on December 20, 2017.

-If any paid employment is part of your intended time in the US during which you attend the Folk Alliance Conference (whether or not paid performance is part of the Conference) you must obtain a work visa in advance of entry, separate from the process described here.
+If any paid employment is part of your intended time in the US to attend the Folk Alliance International Conference, you must obtain a work visa in advance separate from the process described here.

-The Visa Waiver Program (VWP) allows citizens of participating countries to travel to the United States without a visa for stays of 90 days or less, when they meet all requirements explained below.
+ESTA - The Visa Waiver Program (VWP) allows citizens of 38 participating countries to travel to the United States without a visa for stays of 90 days or less when they meet all requirements explained below.
 Travelers must be eligible to use the VWP and have a valid Electronic System for Travel Authorization (ESTA) approval prior to travel.

 1) Travel purpose must be permitted on a Visitor (B) Visa

-The following are examples of activities NOT permitted on the VWP and require visas for travel to the United States:
+These are some examples of activities not permitted on the VWP and require visas for travel to the United States:

 In order to travel without a visa on the VWP, you must have authorization through the Electronic System for Travel Authorization (ESTA) prior to boarding a U.S. bound air or sea carrier.
-ESTA is the Department of Homeland Security (DHS) Customs and Border Protection's (CBP) automated web-based system to determine eligibility to travel without a visa to the United States for tourism or business.
-Visit the ESTA webpage for more detailed information, to apply for ESTA, and pay the fee.
+ESTA is the Department of Homeland Security (DHS), Customs and Border Protection's (CBP) automated web-based system to determine eligibility to travel without a visa to the United States for tourism or business.
+Visit the ESTA webpage on the CBP website for more detailed information, to apply for an ESTA, and to pay the fee.